 To be honest, the town is nothing special – houses and hotels built in complete disregard of any architectural style, set around two main roads; a few restaurants (excellent for the most part) and (for some unknown reason) more than enough breweries (all of them offering happy hour, which is good news for the hikers); a handful of shops and just two ATMs (hardly sufficient during peak season).

 Make sure to read my post An Excellent Guide To El Chalten.

 It’s what’s around El Chalten that makes it the highlight of any trip to Argentina.
 Indeed, El Chalten is right at the base of Cerro Fitz Roy and Cerro Torre.
 These can be seen from a long distance, as the bus from El Calafate approaches El Chalten first on Ruta 40 and then on Ruta 23.

 Estancia La Quinta – a lovely hotel a bit outside of El Chalten.
-It’s a good walk to town (around 55 minutes) or a few minutes drive by taxi (at the time of writing, a ride to town costs $400 Argentinian Pesos).
+It’s a good walk to town (around 55 minutes) or a few minutes drive by taxi.
 Rooms are plain but incredibly comfortable and the settings absolutely gorgeous.

 Maffia – a nice eatery that serves home made pasta – approved by Italians.

 Ahonikenk – prepares some Argentinian staples including a good milanesa.